-What is Rose Attar or Rug Gulab Attar?
+What is Rose Attar or Ruh Gulab Attar?

 Rose Attar or Ruh Gulab Attar is a type of rose essential oil, however the procedure used in its distillation is traditional Deg & Bhapka Method.
 It requires about four tonnes of hand-picked roses to make just 1kg of rose attar.

-Which Distillation Method is Used to Produce Rose Attar?
+Which Distillation Method is Used to Produce Rose Attar/Ruh Gulab Attar?

 The actual Rose distillation process begins even before sunrise, when the fresh flowers of the Damask rose are hand-picked by hand from thorny bushes, and they are brought to the distilleries for the rose attar making process that need to take place on same day.